-Aside from the usual paper assets such as stocks, bonds, and mutual funds; many long-term investors would also invest in tangible assets such as real estate, jewelries, antiques, rare collectibles, and of course, artwork.
+Aside from the usual paper assets such as stocks, bonds, and mutual funds; many long-term investors would also invest in tangible assets such as real estate, pieces of jewelry, antiques, rare collectibles, and of course, artwork.

 Different Types of Art

 There are many different types of art.
-Beginners tend to immediately think of paintings and sculptures, but there’s also drawings, photography, digital and mixed media, prints, and even video.
+Beginners tend to immediately think of paintings and sculptures, but there are also drawings, photography, digital and mixed media, prints, and even video.
 Moreover, craftworks such as pottery, embroidery, glassworks, and similar pieces can also be considered as a piece of artwork.

 Original works are highly valued in the art world.
 Its rarity is what justifies its price tag.
 For this reason, most art investors prefer buying and selling them.